sm64pc/sm64ex/README.md

  * Variable aspect ratio and resolution.
 The game can now correctly render at basically any window size.
  * Native xinput controller support.
 On Linux, DualShock 4 has been confirmed to work plug-and-play.
  * Analog camera control and mouse look.
 (Activate with `make BETTERCAMERA=1`.)
+ * Option to skip the Peach/Lakitu new file intro.

 ## Building
 For building instructions, please refer to the [wiki](https://github.com/sm64pc/sm64pc/wiki).